Should You Promise Results As A Coach?

 Your niche is the PROBLEM you solve.

-I love this approach because it lets you work with all kinds of different people, but still with a clear focus.
 You being clear on the problem you solve makes it obvious what the results on the other side of working with you look like.
 When a potential client sees that you work with people to solve a specific problem and achieve a specific outcome, it’s so much easier for them to raise their hand and say, “Oh yes, I want that”.

 I know you feel nervous talking about specific outcomes.